Showing posts with label Brighton General Cemetery burials. Show all posts

 State Library of Victoria image H98.251/8

 MacKay sold Melville Park, consisting then of 1,267 acres for £45,000 in November 1912 to Andrew Chirnside.
-(15) Andrew and Winifred (nee Sumner) renamed Melville Park to Edrington, after a family property in Scotland.
+(15) Andrew and Winifred (nee Sumner) Chirnside renamed Melville Park to Edrington, after a family property in Scotland.
 Andrew and Winifred Chirnside died within three months of each other in 1934, Andrew on April 17 and Winifred on July 13 (16) and

 Mrs Chirnside left real estate valued at £17,045 and personal property valued at £38,382 to her nephews, Rupert Ryan and Noel Sumner Nash, and her nieces, Ethel Marion Sumner Casey and Doris Osborne, subject to gifts of £1,000 to her maid, Ethel Jarrett, and of jewellery to her adopted daughter, Mrs. Alec Waugh, formerly Miss Joan Chirnside.
 (17)